 What can I say?
 Like every other post on my site, I leave the written content as is (grammatical corrections notwithstanding).
 The content is what it is, and I’m certainly not the only critic – amateur or otherwise – to rethink a movie’s rank or rating after voicing his or her initial opinion about the film.
 With that being said, below is my latest list – the fifth in a series – of great horror movies:

 41) Jacob’s Ladder (1990): The street cred on this film is enough to earn it on the top spot on this list.
 The director: Adrian Lyne, who redefined the thriller with “Fatal Attraction: just three years prior.
 The writer: Bruce Joel Rubin, who won an Oscar for “Ghost,” released earlier that same year.
 The star: Tim Robbins, fresh off the success of the sports comedy “Bull Durham.”
 The plot: Jacob Singer, a Vietnam Vet who survived a wartime shooting, came home to news that his youngest son had passed away and that his wife was leaving him.
-He has since found new love in the form of Jezzie (Elizabeth Peña), and a career as a post office delivery driver, except something’s not quite right; he’s been seeing ghastly, ghostly visions and having nightmares that make him question his own time and place…and so, it seems, have his fellow platoon mates (Eriq LaSalle and Ving Rhames among them).
+He has since found new love in the form of Jezzie (Elizabeth Peña), and a career as a post office delivery driver, except something’s not quite right.
+Jacob has been seeing ghastly, ghostly visions and having nightmares that make him question his own time and place…and so, it seems, have his fellow platoon mates (Eriq LaSalle and Ving Rhames among them).
 Why can’t they remember more about that fateful day on the battlefield beyond a few scattered images?
 And why did Jacob’s doctor die in an unsolved car bombing?
 This is powerful, somber, nightmarish stuff, with an ending that borders on profound.
 As Jacob Singer, Robbins delivers a career-best performance, all haunted eyes and ashen face.
 “Jacob’s Ladder” is not only the place where Heaven and Hell meet, but it is also a mesmerizing piece of horror art.
 If you like this, see also “The Jacket” (2005).